Budgeting Tips: How To Create a Holiday Budget & Stick to It!

 Have a budget-friendly gifting strategy.

 A hoilday gift plan can be as basic or elaborate as you like—as long as your make a plan that makes sense for you and your budget.
-From a gift list based on thoughtful inexpensive gift ideas to focusing on holiday experiences and quality time with family, to keep gifting on budget, make sure you have a strategy in place before plunging into holiday shopping!
+From a gift list based on thoughtful inexpensive gift ideas to focusing on cozy at-home holiday fun with family to keeping gifting on budget, make sure you have a strategy in place before plunging into holiday shopping!

 Organize those coupons and calendar those sales!